Matrxi/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region

-Change the DNS to Zone2 LB
-Stop RDS in zone1 -> it will make RDS of zone2 as primary and failover
+Use DNS Service (Amazon route 53) and change the LB IP point to DR zone2 LB (us-west-1) Stop RDS in zone1 -> it will make RDS of zone2 as primary and failover